Detailed Action

 as drafted, constitute a process that, under the broadest reasonable interpretation, covers "certain methods of organizing human activity," specifically, "fundamental economic practices or principles" and/or "commercial or legal interactions," but for recitation of generic computer components.
 The Examiner notes that "fundamental economic practices" or "fundamental economic principles" describe concepts relating to the economy and commerce, including hedging, insurance, and mitigating risks, and "commercial interactions" or "legal interactions" include agreements in the form of contracts, legal obligations, advertising, marketing or sales activities or behaviors, and business relations.
 MPEP 2106.04(a)(2)II.A.,B. If a claim limitation, under its broadest reasonable interpretation, covers "fundamental economic practices or principles" and/or "commercial or legal interactions," but for recitation of generic computer components, then it falls within the "certain methods of organizing human activity" grouping of abstract ideas.
 Accordingly, claim 6 recites an abstract idea.
 (Step 2A - Prong 1: YES.
 The claims recite an abstract idea.)

 This judicial exception is not integrated into a practical application.
-Claim 6 recites the additional elements of a first computer system, a second computer system, a third computer system, and a fourth computer system, that implement the abstract idea.
+Claim 6 recites the additional elements of a first computer system, a second computer system, a third computer system, a fourth computer system, and a device interface, that implement the abstract idea.
 These additional elements are not described by the applicant and they are recited at a high level of generality (i.e., one or more generic computer elements performing generic computer functions), such that they amount to no more than mere instructions to apply the exception using generic computer elements.
 Accordingly, even in combination these additional elements do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.
 (Step 2A - prong 2: NO. The additional elements do not integrate the abstract idea into a practical application.)

 The claims do not include additional elements that are sufficient to amount to significantly more than the judicial exception itself.
-As discussed above with respect to integration of the abstract idea into a practical application, the additional elements of a first computer system, a second computer system, a third computer system, and a fourth computer system, to perform the noted steps amount to no more than mere instructions to apply the exception using generic computer elements.
+As discussed above with respect to integration of the abstract idea into a practical application, the additional elements of a first computer system, a second computer system, a third computer system, a fourth computer system, and a device interface, to perform the noted steps amount to no more than mere instructions to apply the exception using generic computer elements.
 Mere instructions to apply an exception using generic computer elements cannot provide an inventive concept ("significantly more").
 Accordingly, even in combination, these additional elements do not provide significantly more.
 As such, claim 6 is not patent eligible.
 (Step 2B: NO. The claims do not provide significantly more.)

 Dependent claims 7-13 are similarly rejected because they further define/narrow the abstract idea of independent claim 6 as discussed above, and/or do not integrate the abstract idea into a practical application or provide an inventive concept such as would render the claims eligible, whether each is considered individually or as an ordered combination.